How to Succeed When Working From Home: 10 Important Tips

 - Once you have decided on your hours of operation, post the times and stick to them.
 If you are a stay at home Mom or Dad, decide whether childcare arrangements are needed so your day can be devoted to work.
 If you have older children, be sure to explain to them your work hours.
 Granted, flexibility may be one of the reasons you are working from home or have established a home based business, but you must decide how many hours it takes to make the business a success or you are sure not to keep those hours and your business could fast become a hobby.
 Remember to build in frequent breaks in your day.
 Also important - schedule vacations.
 Working from home does not mean no vacation.

 - Maintain a well equipped home office with all the necessities.
 Be sure to have your computer, phone, printer, and so on, down to files and paper clips, etc. Keep all of the necessities stocked and in working order.
 Be sure to check your inventory often, reviewing your needs weekly and restocking.
 Order from the Internet.
 It's more efficient and saves gas.
 Nothing interrupts a work day (or eats up valuable time) like running to the store for printer ink!

 - Schedule time to interact with others.
-Ideally, you will schedule time for networking events, workshops and classes that pertain to your business.
+Ideally, you will schedule time for networking events, workshops, conferences and classes that pertain to your business.
 Include developing new relationships or continuing relationships you may have already established.
 It's too easy to become isolated when you are working from home.
 Relationships are still just as important as they were when you were going into the office, maybe more important.
 Join business networks.
 Attend their meetings.
 Many events are ideal for those who work at home or own their own business.